mlswg/mls-protocol/draft-ietf-mls-protocol.md

   init secret as described in {{external-initialization}}.
 * The sender type for the MLSAuthenticatedContent encapsulating the External Commit MUST be `new_member_commit`.
+* Normally, the joiner computes the interim transcript hash using the confirmed transcript hash and the confirmation tag from the GroupInfo.
+The only exception is when the GroupInfo was sent in an epoch with epoch ID 0 (i.e., before any members were added); in this case, the confirmation tag in GroupInfo can be arbitrary and the joiner uses the empty interim transcript hash.

 External Commits come in two "flavors" -- a "join" commit that adds the sender to the group or a "resync" commit that replaces a member's prior